About

 The essence of the Toyooka Theater Festival lies in its sense of exploration.

-At the same time, for the people of Toyooka and the Tajima region, we will continue to enrich the festival with content that remains accessible and familiar—one you can easily attend in your everyday *geta* sandals.
+At the same time, for the people of Toyooka and the wider Tajima region, we will continue to enhance the festival with content that remains accessible and familiar—something you can easily attend in your everyday geta sandals.

 Hiroyuki Takamiya